Krit Ratanarak: Background

 Krit Ratanarak was born on 19 April 1946, the eldest of six children with five sisters, four of whom now live outside Thailand.
-He came from a family steeped in both business legacy and tradition: his father, Chuan Ratanarak, was one of Thailand's last great self-made business Titans who founded Bank of Ayudhya (now Krungsri Bank), Siam City Cement, and Bangkok Broadcasting & Television, while his mother came from a wealthy merchant family in Thonburi that had prospered for three generations.
+He came from a family steeped in both business legacy and tradition: his father, Chuan Ratanarak, was one of Thailand's last great self-made business titans who founded Bank of Ayudhya (now Krungsri Bank), Siam City Cement, and Bangkok Broadcasting & Television, while his mother came from a wealthy merchant family that had prospered for a few generations before her.
 Krit was divorced with one son, Chachchon, born in 1972.

 The Ratanarak (or Li, in Chinese) family are known to be very private.
 Forbes call them "a very secretive clan," and Krit’s son Chachchon has been described as being "influential while staying below the radar".
 The Ratanaraks are one of the few remaining ‘old money’ families in Thailand.
 It is said that Krit inherited the work ethos of his father and preferred to work in privacy, rarely appearing in public and press.

 Ratanarak died on 23 October 2025, at the age of 79.